pcarbo/varbvs/README.md

 complexities of modeling and optimization, while also providing many options for adaptation to range of applications.
-The *varbvs* software has been used to implement Bayesian variable selection for large problems with over a million variables and thousands of samples.
+The *varbvs* software has been used to implement Bayesian variable selection for large problems with over a million variables and thousands of samples, including analysis of massive genome-wide data sets.

 The MATLAB interface has been tested in version 8.6.0 (2015b).
 The R package has been tested in version R versions 3.3.1 and 3.3.2.

-If this software is useful for your research, please acknowledge our contribution by citing the following scientific publications:
+If you find that this software is useful for your research project, please cite our paper:

+Carbonetto, P., and Stephens, M. (2012).
+Scalable variational inference for Bayesian variable selection in regression, and its accuracy in genetic association studies. *Bayesian Analysis* **7**, 73--108.

 ###License